 - DNA testing for the ARSA gene

 There is no cure for MLD.
-Care focuses on treating the symptoms and preserving the patient's quality of life with physical and occupational therapy.
+Care focuses on treating the symptoms and preserving the person's quality of life with physical and occupational therapy.

-Research is studying techniques to replace the missing enzyme (arylsulfatase A).
+Research is studying ways to replace the missing enzyme (arylsulfatase A).

 For additional information and resources, see:

 MLD is a severe disease that gets worse over time.
-Eventually people lose all muscle and mental function.
-Life span varies depending on what age the condition started, but the disease course usually runs 3 - 20 or more years.
+Eventually, people lose all muscle and mental function.
+Life span varies, depending on what age the condition started, but the disease course usually runs 3 to 20 years or more.

 Genetic counseling is recommended if you have a family history of this disorder.

 Kwon JM.
 Neurodegenerative disorders of childhood.
 In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics .
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 599.